Goatgarien/BAKKA-Editor/README.md

 # BAKKA-Editor
 A Marvelously simple and scuffed editor.

-Find me on discord for any issues @Goatgarien
+Find me on discord for any issues @Goatgarien or submit them on the issues tab